yurkinh/SQLiteNetExtensions.Modern/README.md

     }

-We've specified `AutoIncrement` primary keys, so we have to insert the objects to the database first to be assigned a correct primary key before stablishing the relationships.
+We've specified `AutoIncrement` primary keys, so we have to insert the objects into the database first to be assigned a correct primary key before establishing the relationships.

 ##### Using recursive operations
-The complexity of the sample can be reduced using recursive operations, that are explained in detail below.
+The complexity of the sample can be reduced using recursive operations, which are explained in detail below.
 As we can see in the `Stock` class defined above, we've already specified cascade operations for the `Valuations` property, so we can use cascade operations to make the previous method easier as we don't need to manually insert the objects one by one in the database:

     var db = Utils.CreateConnection();
     db.CreateTable<Stock>();